bradcray/chapel/test/studies/hackathon/2022/bradc/exprTree/README.txt

 * It was also strictly easier than AoC day 18 because of the lack of need for nilability.
-I'd encourage anyone who did this exercise to create the three for AoC day 18 as an exercise of nilability (if they didn't do other exercises that naturally led to it).
+I'd encourage anyone who did this exercise to create the tree for AoC day 18 as an exercise of nilability (if they didn't do other exercises that naturally led to it).

 * I was pleased by how easy it was to write my first few codes.
 I was